rgunnar/openssl-lab/chapter00/README.md

  -propquery val        Property query used when fetching algorithms
 ```

-The command for creating a CSR can also generate a new key, and the use the newly generated key for the CSR, but we will use the key we already created.
+The command for creating a CSR can also generate a new key, and use the newly generated key for the CSR, but we will use the key we already created.

 `openssl req -new -key rsa_key.pub.pem -out certificate.csr`